samwizzy/samwizzy/README.md

 ## Looking forward to? 💞️

-I’m looking to collaborate on open source project, and with the great minds od developers...
+I’m looking to collaborate on open source project, and with the great developers from diverse cultures...

 ## How to reach me 📫